TrueDollar/dollar-docs/docs/index.md

 ### How do I buy TSD?

 Currently the only place to buy TSD is the Uniswap TSD-USDC pool.
-For your safety, please access this pool by going to the Trade page of the TSD DAO site and clicking the trade button, which will take you to the pool: [here](https://truedollar.finance/#/trade/)
+For your safety, please access this pool by going to the Trade page of the TSD DAO site and clicking the trade button, which will take you to the pool: (https://truedollar.finance/#/trade/)

 Because TSD has not been whitelisted at Uniswap, you have to approve the unknown token.
 Please understand, in these early days of TSD, the price can be very volatile.
 In recent bull runs, the price of TSD has gone up over $1,121 per USDC, even though over time it should converge to $1.
 So pay attention to what price you are paying when you buy it.
-On the other hand, in these bull periods, returns can often hit 4% compounding per epoch, which if it held into the future could offset any premium paid.
+On the other hand, in these bull periods, returns can often hit 4% compounding per epoch (156% daily), which if it held into the future could offset any premium paid.
 The future is inherently uncertain so you have to use your own judgment here.

 ### Do I gain rewards for buying TSD?